“… what does holding on to grudges really get us? And what could we gain from giving them up?”

 Transactional Writing – Letters of Forgiveness.

-One is to write a letter seeking seeking forgiveness.
-This can help us come to a new understanding of how we might forgive others.
+One is to write a letter to someone else, seeking their forgiveness.
+This can help us come to a new understanding of how or why we might forgive others.
 The other is to write a letter forgiving someone else for a transgression against us.

 Asking for forgiveness

-Remember that this letter is for you.
-It is not one that you should send to the other person.**
+Remember that whichever letter your write, it’s for your eyes only.
+It is generally not one that you should send to the other person.**

 The act of writing is in itself beneficial.
 Sharing the letter may be risky, or just may not be possible.
 While you will keep the letter private, do your best to write it in letter format, using grammar, punctuation, spelling, vocabulary and sentence structure that would help the imagined reader understand your message.

-Describe what you’ve done, or not done, and how this action or lack of action harmed the other person.
-Apologize for the action, or describe your wish to repair the relationship or somehow “make things right” for the person who was wronged.
+Describe what you’ve done, or not done, and how you think your action or lack of action harmed the other person.
+Apologize for the action, and accept responsibility for it.
+If it reflects your true feelings, describe your wish to repair the relationship or “make things right” for the person who was wronged.
+While you may have some strong negative feelings to express while writing this letter, remember to also use positive emotion words that convey understanding and compassion where that can be done genuinely.

-As you write this letter you will be letting go of negative feelings such as bitterness, blame or anger.
-You’ll do this by writing but not sending, a letter of forgiveness to someone who has hurt or wronged you.**
+As you write this second letter you will be fully expressing and then letting go of feelings such as bitterness, blame or anger.
+You’ll do this by writing (but usually not sending) a letter of forgiveness to someone who has hurt or wronged you.**

 **I suggest thinking very carefully about potential benefits and risks of sending a letter seeking or granting forgiveness.
 If possible work closely with a trusted, objective advisor, healer, therapist, coach, or other person qualified to help you with this decision.